 It is normal to experience some anxiety in our lives.
 In general, it helps one cope with

 challenges and problems.
-But when anxiety becomes excessive and irrational, it can become a disabling disorder.
+But when anxiety becomes excessive and irrational, it can become a disabling condition.

-Depression is a serious medical illness.
-It's about feeling "irritable" and/or "down" and "hopeless" often,
+In general, depression is about feeling "irritable" and/or "down" and "hopeless."

-and it can affect your thinking and your behavior.
-In some cases, it may prevent you from participating in your
+It can affect your thinking and your behavior, and in some cases it may prevent you from participating in your usual daily activities.

 Grief and Loss

 Grief is a deep emotional response to loss, and it may take many months to resolve.
 It could be for a loved one, a friend,

 or even a pet.
 If your grief is not actively dealt with it may surface later in the form of physical and emotional symptoms.

 Marriage counseling (or couples therapy) supports couples, married or not, to more successfully communicate and negotiate,

 to appreciate each other and to learn better ways of relating in general.

 Many parents can benefit from coaching and guidance to help